Optimal Consumption under a Habit-Formation Constraint: the Deterministic Case: Introduction

 In a companion article \cite{AngoshtariBayraktarYoung2021}, we extend our model to the case when the agent invests in a risky asset as well as the risk-free asset, which leads to a stochastic control problem.
 The results presented herein for the deterministic case is not a special case of our other paper, however.
 On the technical side, the analysis of the stochastic control problem relies on randomness of the model and degenerates once the risky asset is removed.
 Furthermore, the results presented here rely on analysis of a single ODE, while the stochastic case reduces to a coupled system of first-order ODEs with a free boundary, whose analysis is much more intricate.
 Thus, our deterministic model in the current paper is more tractable and amenable to extensions such as equilibrium modeling.
 On the economic side, we don't see structural differences between patient and impatient individual in the stochastic case, in the sense that, for the optimal consumption policy, we always have $\xa>\xu$ (that is, the individual consumes patiently) regardless of the value of the utility discount rate.
 Finally, our goal in the current paper is to explain the consumption hump, while our stochastic model explains the equity premium puzzle.

 The rest of the paper is organized as follows.
 In Section \ref{sec:2}, we introduce the consumption habit process, derive its basic properties, and define our optimal consumption problem.
 In Section \ref{sec:3}, we formulate the Hamilton-Jacobi-Bellman (HJB) free-boundary-problem and solve it semi-explicitly by applying the Legendre transform.
 This section includes the main result of the paper, namely, Theorem \ref{thm:VF-riskless}, in which we verify that the solution of the HJB free-boundary-problem yields the value function and the optimal consumption policy.
 Furthermore, Proposition \ref{prop:inverseU} provides necessary and sufficient conditions for the presence of a consumption hump.
+In Subsection \ref{sub:Log}, we derive the optimal policy for logarithmic utility and, in Subsection \ref{sub:Income}, we investigate the effect of adding income at a constant rate.
 In Section \ref{sec:4}, we illustrate the optimal consumption and wealth process and their sensitivity to some of the model parameters through several numerical examples.
+We conclude in Section \ref{sec:5}.
 Longer proofs are included in the appendices.